pyVarad/leanring-kafka/Kafka commands - CLI.md

 sh-4.4$
 ```

-However it is not a good practice to create a topic dynamically, unless the situation demands the same.
+It is not a good practice to create a topic dynamically, unless the situation demands the same.

 ### Kafka Command - kafka-console-consumer